jonbirge/ecochef/README.md

 ## About

 iOS app to help with cooking by providing multiple simultaneous timers and a thermal regression model for predicting preheating times.
+Uses [OptimizationKit](https://www.github.com/jonbirge/OptimizationKit) to learn and improve predictions.

 ## Screenshots